 The following discussion should be read in conjunction with our condensed consolidated financial statements and the related notes that appear elsewhere in this Quarterly Report on Form 10-Q, and the audited consolidated financial statements and notes thereto included in our 2023 Annual Report.
 In addition to historical data, this discussion contains forward-looking statements about our business, results of operations, cash flows, financial condition and prospects based on current expectations that involve risks, uncertainties and assumptions.
-Our actual results could differ materially from such forwardlooking statements.
-Factors that could cause or contribute to those differences include, but are not limited to, those identified below and those discussed in the sections titled "Cautionary Note Regarding Forward-Looking Statements" included elsewhere in this Quarterly Report on Form 10-Q and in Part I, Item 1A, "Risk Factors" in the 2023 Annual Report.
+Our actual results could differ materially from such forward-looking statements.
+Factors that could cause or contribute to those differences include, but are not limited to, those identified below and those discussed in the sections titled "Cautionary Note Regarding Forward-Looking Statements" included elsewhere in this Quarterly Report on Form 10-Q, including those set forth in Part II, Item 1A, "Risk Factors" in this Quarterly Report on Form 10-Q and in Part I, Item 1A, "Risk Factors" in the 2023 Annual Report.
 Additionally, our historical results are not necessarily indicative of the results that may be expected for any period in the future.
 Unless otherwise indicated or the context otherwise requires, references in this section to "we," "our," "us," "the Company" or other similar terms refer to the business and operations of Tigo Energy, Inc. and its subsidiaries prior to the Business Combination ("Legacy Tigo") and Tigo Energy Inc. following the consummation of the Business Combination.
-References to "ROCG" refer to Roth CH Acquisition IV Co. prior to the consummation of the Business Combination.